ashwinreddy/blog/_notes/Public/Works/Antifragile.md

 Taleb coins the word _antifragile_, but since he considers time as an example of chaos, there is an existing synonym for antifragile: futureproof.

+## Antifragile Techniques

+Antifragile systems need some stressors to thrive.

+Mithridatization
+: Exposure from small to increasingly larger doses of an immunizing substance